gvwilson/sdxjs/src/doc-generator/index.md

 have been around since at least the 1980s;
 many are used for JavaScript,
 including [% i "JSDoc" %][JSDoc][jsdoc][% /i %] and [% i "ESDoc" %][ESDoc][esdoc][% /i %].
-This chapter will use what we learned in <a section="code-generator"/> about parsing source code to build a simple documentation generator of our own.
+This chapter will use what we learned in [% x code-generator %] about parsing source code to build a simple documentation generator of our own.

 ## How can we extract documentation comments? {#doc-generator-extract}